Joyce Fernandes, Executive Director

-Dorothy Pytel is a community organizer and gardener who first became involved with archi-treasures thought its Woodlawn Youth Solutions Project in 2008.
+Dorothy Pytel is a community organizer and gardener who first became involved with archi-treasures though its Woodlawn Youth Solutions Project in 2008.
 She joined archi-treasures staff in 2010 as a grant writer.
 Dorothy previously served as the Program Administrator at World Education Services, a Legal Assistant at Kempster, Keller & Lenz Calvo, and as an English as a Second Language (ESL) Teacher.
 She received her MA in International Public Service Management from DePaul University in Chicago and her BA in Germanic Languages and Literature; Russian and East European Studies from the University of Illinois in Urbana-Champaign, Illinois.

 Feel free to contact Dorothy at firstname.lastname@example.org